GitTools/GitVersion/docs/usage/msbuild-task.md

 Properties `WriteVersionInfoToBuildLog`, `UpdateAssemblyInfo` and `GetVersion` are checked before running these tasks.

-If you, e.g. want to disable `GitVersionTask.UpdateAssemblyInfo` just define `UpdateAssemblyInfo` to something other than `true` in your MSBuild script, like
+You can disable `GitVersionTask.UpdateAssemblyInfo` by setting `UpdateAssemblyInfo` to `false` in your MSBuild script, like
 this:

 ```xml